-Acquisition of Own Shares Under Irish law, a company may issue redeemable shares and redeem them out of distributable reserves or the proceeds of a new issue of shares for that purpose.
-All redeemable shares must also be fully paid.
+Under Delaware law, any corporation may purchase or redeem its own shares, except that generally it may not purchase or redeem these shares if the capital of the corporation is as a result of the redemption.
+A corporation may, shares must also be fully paid.
 Redeemable shares may, upon redemption, be cancelled or held in treasury.
 The Constitution provides that shareholder approval will not be required to deem any shares redeemable.
 We may also be given an additional general authority by our shareholders to purchase our own shares onmarket, which would take effect on the same terms and be subject to the same conditions as applicable to purchases by our subsidiaries as described below.